DinoChiesa/Apigee-Csv-Shredder/Readme.md

 ## Notes

-1. The shredder produces a Java object of type `Map<String,Map<String,String>>` and caches it.
-It uses the queryparam "name" to store the cached item.
+1. The example proxy uses the CsvShredder callout to produce a Java object of type `Map<String,Map<String,String>>`, and then caches it using the CachePopulate policy.
+The example proxy uses the queryparam "name" to store the cached item.
 For this demonstration, you can have as many different cached maps as you like, each accessible by name.

 2. The first row of the CSV is expected to be the header row, which defines the names of the fields in each row.
+If you don't do that, then you can specify a fieldlist property.

-3. For all subsequent rows, the first field in each row of the CSV is treated as the primary key, in other words, the key for the map.
+3. When reading into a map, for all data rows, the first field in each row of the CSV is treated as the primary key; in other words, it is treated as the key for the map.
 The remaining fields are a map of "field name" => "value", where the field names are those that are defined in the first row.
+If the first field is not unique in your data, then the resulting map will be "missing" some values.
+To work around this, use either the `contrive-primary-key` property, or set the `output-format` to `list`.
+Both of these properties are documented above.

 ## Example 1: Simple CSV